FREQUENTLY ASKED QUESTIONS

 Q: Why is everything seemingly so expensive?

+A: I understand that even small projects can be a considerable investment for most folks, but this is at minimum what it costs to do Good work.
+Great work is even more expensive.
 I understand I am not the best at any thing I do, but I’m not trying to be the cheapest either.
 I’m of course happy to answer any questions and concerns about getting the most of your budget and our time together.

 Q: Do you work in a studio or on location?